 Harrow High School is an exciting and dynamic school.
 We have a track record of excellent examination outcomes at both GCSE and post-16 level (A-level and BTEC) where, year on year, learners make excellent progress.
+In 2023, our progress 8 score was +0.56 and in 2022, over 60% of our learners achieved grades A or A at A-Level.

-We know that when young people join us their parents expect them to be successful and to enjoy school, and we work hard as a community to meet and exceed these expectations.
+We know that when young people join us their parents expect them to successful and to enjoy school, and we work hard as a community to meet and exceed these expectations.
 Our staff expect to learn too and are all involved in research and pedagogical study to ensure that their practise is constantly evolving, allowing us to deliver even greater rates of progress for our learners.

-Our strong academic success is a testament to the dedication of our teaching staff, together with the outstanding pastoral support provided by experienced senior staff.
+Our strong academic success is a testament to the dedication of our teaching staff, together with the outstanding pastoral support provided by an excellent, dedicated team.

 As a result, learners from Harrow High regularly secure places at some of the best universities in the country.
 We have the highest expectations of each other and this is reflected in the excellent behaviour and attitudes to learning of our young people.
 Our core beliefs are based around the expectation of excellence and are the characteristics we want our learners to leave with after a long and happy education.